 What Are the Signs & Symptoms of a Ventricular Septal Defect?

-other than the heart murmur.
-They might need to see a doctor regularly to make sure
+signs other than the heart murmur that doctors hear.
+They may need to see a doctor

-Medium and large VSDs that haven't been treated in childhood may cause noticeable
+The very small number of teens with moderate and large VSDs that haven't been treated

 What Problems Can Happen?

-our mouths, and small amounts get into the bloodstream when we chew and brush our
+always in our mouths, and small amounts get into the bloodstream when we chew and

 The best way to protect the heart from endocarditis is to reduce oral bacteria